 Like a lot of countries that were previously part of Yugoslavia, prices for accommodation, food and drink are generally cheaper compared to Western Europe – so Ljubljana is a relatively affordable destination for many.

 To give you a flavour of the prices, on my trip, I took advantage of the low prices and had a pretty indulgent trip (I wasn’t scrimping and saving!).
-I stayed in a 4-star hotel for £79 a night, and one night I had a fancy six-course meal with wine for £68 including tip, which is a bargain.
+I stayed in a very comfortable 4-star hotel for £79 a night (the Best Western Premier Hotel Slon), and one night I went out for a fancy six-course meal with wine for £68 including a tip.
 In the capitals of western Europe, I’d have had to pay way more than this!

 However, unlike some other affordable eastern European cities, like Bratislava in Slovakia, Ljubljana is not overrun by rowdy, noisy stag trips taking advantage of low prices for booze.
-This is a VERY good thing in my opinion!
+This is a VERY good reason to visit Ljubljana, in my opinion!

 Ljubljana is great for dining out, with plenty of cuisines to choose from including Italian, Japanese, Indian, modern European – and of course Slovenian.